niki4/py_webapi_telegram_bot/README.md

+# Telegram Bot for WebAPI
-Backend for Telegram bot that can run CRUD operations on your Web API (REST).
+Telegram bot that can run CRUD operations on your Web API.

 It has built-in abilities to restrict performing _unsafe_ operations (POST/PUT/DELETE methods) only to bot admin, allowing GET for all users.